 I’m not trying to be judgmental about any of those things because all of those sound delicious and exciting to me.
 However, if you’re looking for the body of your dreams, you must look first at what’s going in.
 We all know about the bad things like doughnuts and ice cream which are great, just be prepared to deal with reversing the likely calorie surplus they add with much more diet and exercise.

-If you’re trying to lose weight you almost always need to be at a deficit, lower-calorie count, then your base metabolic rate.
+If you’re trying to lose weight you almost always need to be at a deficit, lower-calorie count, than your base metabolic rate.
 For more info on how to get this all set up, check out “The Basics for Dropping lbs.
 It’s so easy to calculate you don’t need a trainer or dietician, just a calculator.

-If you look at how many calories burned throughout a standard day of working out.
+If you look at how many calories are burned throughout a standard day of working out.
 Where do most of them get used?
 It’s not during your workout.
 It’s the rest of the day.
 Now working out will create a greater calorie expenditure, create more muscle mass which will compete for calories over fat, and overall increase your metabolism.
 If you’re not focused on the nutrition aspect and what goes into your body for the rest of the day you will not see the results you want, period.

 There are exceptions to every rule so don’t base any counter-argument to this on your friend who is at 9% body fat and crushes pizza and beer every time you see them.
 These people just happen to have optimal genetics for this body type.
 If you don’t believe me, look at professional MMA fighters Daniel Cormier, Roy Nelson, and Mark Hunt.
 These are all spectacular fighters, performers, and most importantly athletes.
 These guys can go for rounds and carry a bit of extra fluff.